Robert Parrish: Directing

 Parrish made his directorial debut with the revenge drama Cry Danger (1951).
 Parrish followed it with The Mob (1951); and The San Francisco Story (1952), with Joel McCrea.

 Parrish replaced Phil Karlson on Assignment: Paris (1952) and did some uncredited work on The Lusty Men (1952).
 He directed My Pal Gus (1952) and Rough Shoot (1953).

 The Purple Plain (1954) was nominated for the Award for Best British Film at the 8th British Academy Film Awards.
 Parrish followed it with Lucy Gallant (1955), Fire Down Below (1957), Saddle the Wind (1958), and The Wonderful Country (1959).

 He did an episode of Johnny Staccato, "The Poet's Touch", and did several episodes of The Twilight Zone, "One for the Angels", "A Stop at Willoughby" and "The Mighty Casey".

 Parrish returned to features with In the French Style (1963).
 He followed it with Up from the Beach (1965) and The Bobo (1967) with Peter Sellers.
 He directed some of Sellers' scenes in the James Bond parody Casino Royale (1967), he is credited among its five directors.

 Parrish also directed Duffy (1968), Doppelgänger (1969), A Town Called Bastard (1971) and The Marseille Contract (1974).

 His final film, co-directed by Bertrand Tavernier, was Mississippi Blues (1983).

 He had an acting role in the film, Blue Bayou (1990).

 Memoirs

 Summing up Parrish's career, Allen Grant Richards commented that "Other than his excellent editing work and early directing, Parrish may be most remembered as storyteller from his two books of Hollywood memoirs."

-Filmmaker Kevin Brownlow wrote of Parrish's first memoir, Growing Up In Hollywood (1976), "His stories about these pictures were marvellous in themselves, and he often came at them sideways, so not only the punchline but the situation took you by surprise.
+Film historian Kevin Brownlow wrote of Parrish's first memoir, Growing Up In Hollywood (1976), "His stories about these pictures were marvellous in themselves, and he often came at them sideways, so not only the punchline but the situation took you by surprise.
 We all entreated him to write them down and in 1976 he did so, producing one of the most enchanting – and hilarious – books about the picture business ever written [...]
 [Growing Up In Hollywood] ought to be reprinted in this centenary [birth] year."

 The sequel, Hollywood Doesn't Live Here Anymore (1988), followed.